Springboks omit star Pollard from Rugby World Cup squad

 Pollard was flawless in the 2019 World Cup final triumph over England, succeeding with all eight kicks at goal for a personal tally of 22 points.

+Inside centre Andre Esterhuizen benefited from the loss of Am, as he might not have made the squad otherwise.

-De Jager became ill last week in Argentina and his omission means places for both Marvin Orie and former Ireland lock Jean Kleyn, who were originally rivals for one place.
+De Jager became ill last week in Argentina and his omission means places for both Marvin Orie and former Ireland lock Jean Kleyn, who were originally rivals for one spot.

 Johannesburg-born Kleyn qualified for Ireland through residency and, after not playing for his adopted country for three years, was eligible to change allegiance.

-However, the likely starting second-row partnership against Scotland in Marseille will be Eben Etzebeth and RG Snyman.
+However, the likely starting second-row partnership against the Scots in Marseille will be Eben Etzebeth and RG Snyman.

 Head coach Jacques Nienaber was expected to name three scrum-halves, but chose four -- first choice Faf de Klerk plus Jaden Hendrikse, Cobus Reinach and Grant Williams.